capesstack/capes/etherpad/build_operate_maintain.md

 # Etherpad Build, Operate, Maintain
-There should probably be more here but...those GCHQ guys got their stuff together.

-Of particular note, all images in the `.htm` file are base64 encoded, so there is no need for any Internet access for a good UX.
+This project is created and maintained by the Etherpad team.
+All credit for the service goes to their talented team.

+_Etherpad allows you to edit documents collaboratively in real-time, much like a live multi-player editor that runs in your browser.
+Write articles, press releases, to-do lists, etc. together with your friends, fellow students or colleagues, all working on the same document at the same time._

+_All instances provide access to all data through a well-documented API and supports import/export to many major data exchange formats.
+And if the built-in feature set isn't enough for you, there's tons of plugins that allow you to customize your instance to suit your needs._

 ## Build

 ### Dependencies
-Below are the dependencies for CyberChef.
+Below are the dependencies for Etherpad.
 These are installed using `deploy_capes.sh` script.

 | Package      | Version           |
 |--------------|-------------------|